 If you watch over the next several nights, you’ll enjoy seeing the moon move – more or less – along the ecliptic.
 The moon doesn’t orbit Earth in exactly the same plane that Earth orbits the sun, but nearly so.
 So its monthly path across our sky is nearly the same as the sun’s annual path.
 The moon moves eastward in orbit, so, in the coming evenings, it’ll be moving eastward (toward the sunrise direction), passing each of these stars and planets we’ve just talked about.

 On June 2, the moon will be to the west of Jupiter along the ecliptic.

 On June 3, the moon will sweep past Jupiter and appear closest to it.

 On June 4, the moon will appear to the east of Jupiter and near the star Spica.

 On June 8, the moon will swing to the north of the star Antares.

 On June 9, the smallest full moon of the year will be shining near Saturn.

 Have fun watching … wishing you clear skies!

-Bottom line: Spot two brilliant planets and three bright stars.
-Then use your mind’s eye to imagine the ecliptic, or sun’s path, crossing your night sky.
+Bottom line: Use your mind’s eye to imagine the ecliptic, or sun’s path, crossing your night sky.